diconium/skoda-tender-ios/README.md

 * "Data": Files or classes related to communicating with an external API.
 This could include code for making HTTP requests to a web server, parsing responses, and handling any errors that may occur.
 * "Presentation": The source code files for views and view models.
 * "Shared": Files or resources that are shared across multiple parts of the project.
 Such as utility classes, global constants, or reusable UI elements.
-# Running the tests
-<p>The Hello World project can be tested using the built-in framework XCTest.<br>
-To start testing the project, you will need to create a new test target in your Xcode project, and then add test files to that target.<br>These test files should be placed in the "test" folder, following the project structure.
-Once you have created your test files, you can write test functions using the XCTest</p>

 # Deployment
 Keep in mind that deploying an iOS app to the App Store requires having an Apple Developer account.